click image to enlarge or scroll down to read

-Over the next several weeks, culminating in Commitment Sunday on November 19th, we will move through a time of reflection and commitment, reminding us of our purpose, our needs, our ministry focuses for the coming year and, most importantly, of Christ’s steadfast love for us.
+Starting in early January, and culminating in Commitment Sunday on February 10th, we will move through a time of reflection and commitment, reminding us of our purpose, our needs, our ministry focuses for the coming year and, most importantly, of Christ’s steadfast love for us.

 As we begin this six-week journey, please consider prayerfully the personal and financial gifts that you can bring to Christ’s service in this coming year.